sasivarnakumar/simple-js-modal-example/readme.md

 ## Simplest Javascript Image Modal

-This javascript just uses Pure CSS and Vanilla JS to create a popup with image thumbnails and image selectors.
+This example uses Pure CSS and Vanilla JS to create a popup with image thumbnails and image selectors.

 Please find demo below